ni/nimble/packages/nimble-components/src/card/specs/README.md

 -   _Tooling: Any new tools, updates to tools, code generation, etc?_
     -   No additional requirements
 -   _Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc._
-    -   If the user supplies a title, we will set `aria-label` to that value.
     -   The `nimble-card` itself does not receive keyboard focus and tabbing jumps to the first focusable component inside the `nimble-card`.
 -   _Mobile: small screens, touch interactions, mobile-specific integrations_
     -   No additional requirements.
 By default, the `nimble-card` fits its height to its content and grows/shrinks horizontally to